Signs Of Marijuana Abuse

-If you’re concerned someone you care about is using marijuana, being aware of the signs of abuse is the first step toward finding out.
-Some common signs that may indicate marijuana use include:
+If you’re concerned someone you care about is using Marijuana, being aware of the signs of abuse is the first step toward finding out.
+Some common signs and symptoms that may indicate Marijuana use include:

 - Bloodshot eyes